chrisxfire/chrisxfire.github.io/content/notes/software-engineering/principles/prefer-composition-over-inheritance.md

 }
 ```

-## Composition is the association of objects of different classes
+## composition is the association of objects of different classes
 - Creates *Has-A* relationships.
 - The class is *loosely coupled* to the component objects.
 - Component objects must not be exposed.